Frequently Asked Questions

 We offer a Free rate that grants access to a variety of data types, including current weather, forecasts, and weather maps, etc. Upon registration on our website using just your email (no banking details required), you will receive an API key that allows for 60 free calls per minute.

-OpenWeather provides forecasts, curent weather and historical data for 43 + years back.
+OpenWeather provides forecasts, current weather and historical data for 45+ years back.
 Forecasts have different granularity and horizon - from minute by minute, hourly and daily forecasts from .
 Amongst our products are: One Call API 3.0, Solar Irradiance & Energy Prediction service, Road Risk API, Air Pollution API and solutions for advanced weather parameters like solar irradiance data, UVI, dew point, government weather alerts, etc. Please review our product list page and find more info in the product documentation.

 Where does OpenWeather get data from?